Hasnat Khan

 Hasnat Ahmed Khan (حسنات احمد خان; born 1 April 1958) is a British-Pakistani heart and lung surgeon.
 He is widely known for his romantic relationship with Diana, Princess of Wales, from 1995 to 1997.

 Early life and education

 Khan was born on 1 April 1958 in Jhelum, a city in the Punjab province of Pakistan to a Pashtun family.
 He is the eldest of four children.
 His father, Rashid Khan, a graduate of the London School of Economics, ran a glass factory.
 Hasnat Khan is a distant cousin of Imran Khan, former prime minister of Pakistan.

+Khan graduated from King Edward Medical University in 1984 with an MBBS degree.
+Then he undertook training in general medicine and general surgery before being promoted to a medical officer in cardiology at Mayo Hospital, Lahore, Pakistan.

+He received a PhD from Imperial College London and fellowship from the Royal College of Surgeons of Edinburgh.

 Career

+Khan relocated to Sydney in 1987 after he was selected by the Australian Medical Council for a position as a house officer in adult cardiac surgery.
+A year later he was promoted to a fellow position.

-Until 1991 he worked in Sydney, Australia and then began to work in London.
+Until 1991 he worked in Sydney, Australia, and then began to work in London.
+In 1994, he began his first registrar job in adult cardiac surgery at Leeds General Infirmary.
 He served at the Royal Brompton Hospital in London from 1995 to 1996, then he began to work at the London Chest Hospital.

 In 2000, he worked at St Bartholomew's Hospital, after which he served at Harefield Hospital.
 In November 2007, he resigned from the post and began to head a cardiac hospital in Malaysia.
-As of August 2013, Khan is working as a consultant cardiothoracic surgeon at Basildon University Hospital.
+As of August 2013, Khan was working as a consultant cardiothoracic surgeon at Basildon University Hospital.